-(i) Levy on labours
+(i) Levy on labour

 Refers to charges paid in the reference year by the employer of foreign workers to the government.
-The levy was RM410 for domestic helper, plantation workers RM640, construction, manufacturing and services sector RM1,850.
+The levy was RM410 for domestic helper, plantation workers RM640, while construction, manufacturing, services sectors are RM1,850.

 (j) Expenses on share-based payment to employees (including shares & stock options)